miguelcobain/jalphabet/README.md

 ```
 # TODO #

-- add support for arithmetic operations (It would be neat to be able to sum words)
+- add support for arithmetic operations (It would be neat to be able to sum words, for example)
 - unit testing
 - more alphabets
 - complete javadoc
 - maybe the algorythms' performance can be improved
+- once stable and tested -> maven central repository